10 Best Circular Saws of 2024 – Top Picks & Reviews

 Do you know what the primary difference is between more expensive power tools and their cheaper counterparts?
 While it’s tempting to guess “power”, durability is the real answer.

 While a less expensive circular saw might seemingly get the job done just as well as a more expensive one, it’s unlikely that the bargain product is meant to last.
 We look for tools with a rugged enough construction that they aren’t just a purchase – they’re an investment in future use.

 After thoroughly considering each of our reviews, we are confident in recommending the DEWALT DWE575SB Circular Saw as our #1 choice.
 Its combination of power, durability, and lightweight efficiency make it stand out as the most versatile saw on our list.

 For anyone on a tighter budget, the SKIL 5280-01 Circular Saw is a fantastic second choice.
 While not as precise in its cuts as many other saws we reviewed, it still does a fantastic job of ripping and cutting boards to length.

-Thank you for taking the time to read our guide to the best circular saws in 2020!
+Thank you for taking the time to read our guide to the best circular saws of the year!
 Armed with your newfound knowledge of what makes for a great circular saw, you’re now fully prepared to choose the perfect circular saw for your home workshop.